pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

 ::

-    Usage: pywbemcli [GENERAL-OPTIONS] subscription remove-subscription DESTINATION FILTER [COMMAND-OPTIONS]
+    Usage: pywbemcli [GENERAL-OPTIONS] subscription remove-subscription DESTINATIONID FILTERID [COMMAND-OPTIONS]

       Remove indication subscription from the WBEM server.

       This command removes an indication subscription instance from the WBEM server.

-      The selection of subscription to be removed is defined by the DESTINATION and FILTER arguments which define the Name property of the destination and filter associations of the subscription to be removed.
+      The selection of subscription to be removed is defined by the DESTINATIONID and FILTERID arguments which define the Name property of the destination and filter associations of the subscription to be removed.

-      The required DESTINATION argument defines the existing destination instance that will be attached to the Filter reference of the association class.
+      The required DESTINATIONID argument defines the existing destination instance that will be attached to the Filter reference of the association class.
 This argument may consist of either the value of the Name property of the target destination instance or the identity of that instance.
 The identity is the full value of the Name property for permanent destinations and is a component of the Name property for owned instances.
 If just the identity is used, this will result in multiple destinations being found if the same string is defined as the identity of an owned and permanent destination.

-      The required FILTER argument defines the existing filter instance that will be attached to the 'Filter' reference of the association class.
+      The required FILTERID argument defines the existing filter instance that will be attached to the 'Filter' reference of the association class.
 This argument may consist of either the value of the 'Name' property of the target filter instance or the identity of that instance.
 The identity is the full value of the 'Name' property for permanent filters and is a component of the 'Name' property for owned instances.
 If just the identity is used, this may result in multiple filters being found if the same string is defined as the identity of an owned and permanent filter.